 Applicants may expect to transfer Bible college credits from institutions that are accredited by the Accrediting Association of Bible Colleges.
-Courses must be relevant to the student' s program requirements at The King' s University College and may be assigned less credit than that granted by the issuing institution.
+Courses must be relevant to the student's program requirements at The King's University College and may be assigned less credit than that granted by the issuing institution.
 Please note the following in this regard:

-- Only courses with a grade of C- (Alpha 4.00 scale) or better will be considered for transfer credit in the B.A., B.Sc., B.Com. or B.Mus. major or area of concentration, and only courses with a grade of D (Alpha 4.00 scale) or better will be considered for transfer credit in all other cases.
-Only courses with a grade of C- (Alpha 4.00 scale) or better will be considered for transfer credit in the B.Ed. program. - 2.
-Foundations requirements in theology must be met by The King's University College foundations courses or close equivalents. - 3.
-Courses of a professional (e.g. missions, counselling, personal development) or restricted denominational nature will not be transferable.
+Only courses with a grade of C- (Alpha 4.00 scale) or better will be considered for transfer credit in the B.A., B.Sc., B.Com. or B.Mus.

+major or area of concentration or minor or second area of concentration and only courses with a grade of D (Alpha 4.00 scale) or better will be considered for transfer credit in all other cases.
+Only courses with a grade of C- (Alpha 4.00 scale) or better will be considered for transfer credit in the B.Ed. program.